 (3) Pilot 1: Incubation programming and financing

-First pilot investigates both the requirements of regional start-ups, using their networks for input, and the preparedness of the industry and the public authorities to support such an endeavour.
-A project work group with experts from Denmark, Lithuania and Poland elaborates relevant incubation programmes (of which mentoring is only a part and being more closely dealt with in pilot 2) addressing game-related needs as well as identifies durable approaches for financing game incubators and their programmes.
+The first pilot investigates both the requirements of regional start-ups, using their networks for input, and the preparedness of the industry and the public authorities to support such an endeavour.
+A project work group with experts from Denmark, Lithuania and Poland elaborates relevant incubation programmes (of which mentoring is only a part and is being more closely dealt with in Pilot 2), addressing game-related needs as well as identifies durable approaches for financing game incubators and their programmes.
 A set of incubation test rounds on the programme with start-ups are planned to take place in Krakow, Grenaa and Kaunas.

 (4) Pilot 2: Mentoring system for game business incubation

 The second pilot is conducted by a work group with experts from Finland, Latvia and Sweden.
 They elaborate on an experimental mentor network for game incubation.
 The work group surveys existing mentoring systems – not only game-specific but also good practice from other creative industries and the digital sector, draws tasks for and related requirements to a game mentor and develops an approach for identification and acquisition of mentors and installs initial mentor groups.

 (5) Pilot 3: Foster BSR-wide cooperation of game business and game incubators

 A project work group with experts from Estonia, Germany and Latvia draws up measures to strengthen the international dimension and to bring promotion of BSR into correlation with national & local interests.
 The work group develops ideas for international exchange and cooperation regarding both the incubation actors and the game companies and discusses this with the incubators & stakeholders.
 A key aspect is the elaboration on opportunities for common marketing to promote BSR games and on ideas for a joint branding.

 (6) Integrate the results from the pilots into a model roadmap for game incubation and disseminate it across the BSR